 - File a FAFSA each year. - Be admitted to MPTC in an aid eligible program. - Please select your classes carefully.
 You must be accepted into an aid eligible program and be registered for classes according to the state-approved curriculum in order to receive financial aid.
-If you need help, contact your Academic Advisor. - Have a high school diploma or a General Education Development (GED) certificate. - Be a U.S. citizen or an eligible non-citizen. - If born male, be registered with Selective Service. - Have a valid Social Security Number. - Not be in default on a student loan.
-Review your federal loans at https://nslds.ed.gov/. - Not owe an overpayment on any federal (Title IV) aid. - Meet the Satisfactory Academic Progress (SAP) Standards as defined by the Financial Aid Office. - Not have a conviction for a drug-related offense that occurred while receiving federal assistance. - Not be delinquent on court-ordered child support and/or maintenance (this applies only to State of Wisconsin-controlled grants). - Certify that you will use student aid only for educational purposes. - Not be incarcerated.
+If you need help, contact your Academic Advisor. - Have a high school diploma or a General Education Development (GED) certificate. - Be a U.S. citizen or an eligible non-citizen. - If born male, be registered with Selective Service (this applies only to State of Wisconsin-controlled grants). - Have a valid Social Security Number. - Not be in default on a student loan.
+Review your federal loans at https://studentaid.gov - Not owe an overpayment on any federal (Title IV) aid. - Meet the Satisfactory Academic Progress (SAP) Standards as defined by the Financial Aid Office. - Not be delinquent on court-ordered child support and/or maintenance (this applies only to State of Wisconsin-controlled grants). - Certify that you will use student aid only for educational purposes. - Not be incarcerated.
 Students with criminal convictions have limited eligibility.
 Federal law requires students to inform the Financial Aid Office of their incarceration.